Data-Science-WandM/behavioral-change/README.md

 In segmentation by **week**, each segment represents activities that occurred in the same week.
 These two approaches result in BLOC segments of different lengths.
 Alternatively, segmentation by **sets-of-k** partitions the string into sets of equal length $k$.
-%And unlike the previous two methods, this one produces segments of BLOC strings of the same length.
+And unlike the previous two methods, this one produces segments of BLOC strings of the same length.
 While segmentation is based on action strings, for each action segment, we also create a content segment that includes the corresponding content symbols.

 <figure style="text-align:center;">